Why You Should Learn Other Martial Arts

 View all posts

-2 thoughts on “Why Learn Other Arts?
+2 thoughts on “Why You Should Learn Other Martial Arts

 1. While I VERY much agree that a person should study more than one martial art, I also feel they should first find one that meets their core learning desires, throwing, punching, kicking, locking, then after obtaining a second or third degree in that art, then branch out and learn other arts as well.